heXagon-bcd/lightbnb/README.md

 ## Install Instructions
 1. Go to the `LightBnB_WebApp-master` folder
 2. Install dependencies using the `npm install` command
-3. Start server in terminal with `node server` command.
+3. Start server in terminal with `npm start local` command.
 This app will be served on http://localhost:3000/
 4. Go to http://localhost:3000/ in your browser.
+5. Open vscode and inject the lighbnb data by using "\i ../seeds/02_seeds.sql" in your psql environment

 ## Site Features